Jin-Zhang/MA/md/4,programming.md

 ### a.
 Python

 Python is an interpreted, object-oriented, high level scripting and programming language.
 It was first introduced in 1991 by Guido van Rossum, who wanted to develop a language that could be used for anyone.
 The syntax of Python is simple and clear, one of the features is white space as a statement indentation.
+When Python program is executed, first .py file in the source code is compiled into byte code, and then it performs these compiled byte code by the Python Virtual Machine.
+This mechanism is the same with Java and .NET.
 Python has two popular version: Python 2.7 and Python 3.5.
 A lot of features has been changed

 Advantages of  Python
 * Python source code is generally considered to be better readability, and it supports the software development of large-scale.